AAM-4

 The Mitsubishi AAM-4 (Type 99 air-to-air missile, 99式空対空誘導弾 (99 Shiki Kūtaikū Yūdōdan)) is a medium-range active radar homing air-to-air missile.
 It is a modern beyond-visual-range missile developed in Japan and intended to replace the semi-active radar homing AIM-7 Sparrow missile in service.
 It has been operational since 1999.
 The main contractor is Mitsubishi Electric.
+The AAM-4 had a development cost of 36.2 billion yen.
 The 2010 AAM-4B was the world's first air-to-air missile with an AESA radar seeker.

-The AAM-4 is too large to fit in the internal weapons bay of the F-35 Lightning II.
-This has led to a program with MBDA UK to adapt the latest AAM-4 seeker technology to MBDA's Meteor missile airframe to produce the JNAAM.
+The AAM-4's fins are too large to fit in the internal weapons bay of the F-35 Lightning II.
+This, along with other factors, led to a program with MBDA UK to adapt the AAM-4B's AESA seeker technology to MBDA's Meteor missile airframe to produce the JNAAM.
+However this project has since been canceled.
+The AAM-4 is instead expected to be succeeded by a new domestic medium range air to air missile, which is slated for use on GCAP.

+In addition to its air-to-air capabilities, the missile also has the capabilities to intercept cruise missiles and other ASMs.
+However it can only engage them from the front aspect, lacking sufficient energy to hit them from side or rear aspects.